AsanaとGitHubの連携イメージ

 Yoom offers ready-made templates for easy setup.
 Click the "Try it" button to get started now!

-When a new task is added in a specific section of Asana, add it to GitHub as an Issue
+When a new task is added to a specific section in Asana, it will automatically be added as a GitHub Issue.

 🚀 Let’s Set Up a Flowbot to Sync New Tasks in Asana with Issues in GitHub